RockefellerArchiveCenter/bits_and_bytes/_posts/2026-05-20-on-the-other-side-of-research.md

 excerpt_separator: <!--more-->
 ---
-# On the Other Side of Research: My Experience at the Rockefeller Archive Center

 My spring 2026 internship at the Rockefeller Archive Center (RAC) transformed how I understand archives, not just as repositories of documents, but as tangible connections between the past and the people who preserve and learn from them.